castillo-alex/react_router_homework/Windows-Linux-Subsystem-Setup/README.md

 Voilà!
 You have a Linux Subsystem on Windows 👍🏼

 ## Things to keep in mind
-- Every time we mention _Command Line_ it refers to the `bash` enabled PowerShell.
+- Every time we mention _Command Line_ it refers to the `wsl` enabled PowerShell.
     ![Not PowerShell and Powershell](noyes.png)

 - **Do not** open the Ubuntu shell (click on the Ubuntu icon) as it will open a Command Line located in a different folder than your current environment.